-This CARICOM Regional Standard CRS 66:2021Sustainable Tourism - Environmental management systems - Requirements has been developed under the authority of the CARICOM Regional Organisation for Standards and Quality (CROSQ).
-It was approved as a CARICOM Regional Standard by the CARICOM Council for Trade and Economic Development (COTED) at its 53rd Meeting in November 2021.
+This CARICOM Regional Standard CRS 66:2021Sustainable Tourism - Environmental management systems - Requirements has been developed under the authority of the CARICOM Regional Organisation for Standards and Quality (CROSQ.

 Tourism is a priority in the Caribbean, having one of the highest developmental impact on the region's economic growth and sustainability, and being an important source of income, employment and foreign exchange.
 However, the tourism industry can significantly impact natural resources, consumption patterns, and social systems, which in turn can threaten the tourism product.
 Further, unsustainable consumption and production practices combined with the region's vulnerability to natural disasters, environmental threats, disease outbreaks and epidemics, and deficiencies in environmental sanitation and food safety, may represent major barriers to sustainable development.